Dr. Carmen Cañete Quesada

 B. A., Spanish / English Philology (double major), University of Córdoba, Spain.

-My essay “Salaria Kea and the Spanish Civil War (1936-1939): Memoirs of A Negro Nurse in Republican Spain” (Routledge, 2019) was sponsored by the Schomburg Center Scholars-in-Residence Program.
-I am currently a recipient of the American Philosophical Society Franklin Research Grant to study the historical memory of Spanish Gypsies.
+Her essay “Salaria Kea and the Spanish Civil War (1936-1939): Memoirs of A Negro Nurse in Republican Spain” (Routledge, 2019) was sponsored by the Schomburg Center Scholars-in-Residence Program.
+She was funded in 2020 and 2023 with the American Philosophical Society Franklin Research Grant to study the historical memory of Spanish Gypsies.

 Contact: 561-354-9307; HC 105